libtangle/qcgpu-cpp/README.md

 Can also max at 30 qubits, or the number storage will have to be changed

+`grammar.pegjs` needs to be formatted and parts rewritten, conditionals not implemented yet.

 ## License

 This software is licensed under the MIT licence (see `LICENSE.md`)